Aishiteruze Baby: Reception

-According to the German manga journal MangasZene, Aishiteruze Baby is drawn in a style typical of shōjo manga, with non-uniform panel layouts and frequent use of screentones.
+According to the German manga journal MangasZene, Aishiteruze Baby is drawn in a style of manga, with non-uniform panel layouts and frequent use of screentones.
 The reviewer praised the clean use of backgrounds, well-differentiated character designs, and Maki's handling of delicate issues such as the rival, Miki, and parental abandonment, while still keeping a comic tone.
-The same article described anime adaption as one of the shōjo anime highlights of 2004.
+The same article described anime adaption as one of the anime highlights of 2004.
 The reviewer criticized the art of the anime adaptation as not as successful as the manga, being done in a simpler style, but praised the Japanese voice actors as well as mood-setting of the opening song, "Sunny Side Up."

-A reviewer at T.H.E.M.
-Anime Reviews praised the anime as "a touching and heartfelt shōjo drama," giving it 5 out of 5 stars.
+A reviewer at THEM Anime Reviews praised the anime as "a touching and heartfelt drama," giving it 5 out of 5 stars.
 The reviewer cited the character of Yuzuyu as part of the success, as "a kid who actually acts like a kid and not like a little adult."
 The reviewer noted that the animation was "somewhat low-budget," and that the character designs only somewhat resemble the Maki's designs in the original manga.